FOR IMMEDIATE RELEASE

 Contact: George Penn, 608-244-6436, firstname.lastname@example.org

-Lafayette County joins with 163 other Wisconsin communities that have called for an amendment.
-In total, almost 3.2 million people (56% of Wisconsinites) live in these jurisdictions.
-Across the country, 20 state legislatures have voted for an amendment, as well as over 820 towns, villages, cities and counties.
+That brings the total to 166 Wisconsin communities that have called for an amendment.
+In total, almost 3.3 million people (58% of Wisconsinites) live in these jurisdictions.
+Across the country, 20 state legislatures have voted for an amendment, as well as over 830 towns, villages, cities and counties.

 Resolutions calling for a statewide vote on Citizens United have been introduced into the state legislature (AJR 11 / SJR 9).
 The referendum would ask voters if they support allowing individuals and corporations to spend unlimited amounts of money on political campaigns.

 Numerous polls show that government corruption and money in politics is a top issue in America.
 Over 90% of Americans, regardless of party, think special interest money has too much influence in American political campaigns.